apigee-labs/rapier/README.md

 Query URLs allow clients to navigate along the paths defined by the relationships of the Rapier model for the API without retrieving intermediate resources.
 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos` and following the `items` relationship declared in the relationships section.
 From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` are URLs for the same resource.
-Many implementations will use a single URL, but REST does not require this and clients should not count on it.
+Many implementations will use a single URL for both the perma-link and the query URL, but the API does not require this and clients should not count on it.
 The second URL template indicates that we can form a 'query URL' by tacking the value of the `id` property of an `Item` on to the end of `todos/items/` to resolve to a single `Item`.
 We know from this and the example above that
 `http://example.org/yyyyy` and `http://example.org/todos/items/10293847` are URLs for the same resource.
 Again, many implementations will use a single URL for both, but clients should not count on this.